aslamm29/toku/README.md

 2. to run the front end use: npm run watch
 3. to run the back end server use: npm run-server

-Note: would recommend running MAMP to start the server
+Note: would recommend running MAMP to start the MySQL server